 Lack of High-intensity Efforts #1

-Tempo runs are another common type of workout that endurance athletes use to trigger the development of additional aerobic performance capacity.
+Tempo runs are a common type of workout that endurance athletes use to trigger the development of additional aerobic performance capacity.
 These workouts typically involve running with an intensity of roughly 90% of VO2max for between 45-60 minutes.

 Can your sport watch calculate your VO2max?
 Find out